Go Back

 Instructions

-• Drain the garbanzo beans and transfer them to a food processor.
-Blend them alone until they become powder-like, scraping down the sides as needed.
+• Drain the chickpeas and transfer them to a food processor.
+Blend until they become powder-like, scraping down the sides as needed.

-• While the food processor is running, add the ice cubes, lemon juice, tahini, garlic clove and salt, and blend for about 5 minutes until smooth.
+• While the food processor is running, add the ice cubes, lemon juice, tahini, garlic, and salt.
+Blend for about 5 minutes until smooth.

 • Finally, add the avocados and cilantro and blend until smooth and creamy.
-Taste and adjust as needed by adding more lemon juice or salt.
+Taste and adjust as needed with more lemon juice or salt.

 Video